sethbilly/service-one-cleaner/README.md

 on your local machine for development, testing and even to production.

 ### Prerequisites
-You need to install the following
+You need to install the following and to system paths.
 ```
 jdk8
 maven